carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 Support may include:

-* Scheduling quarterly community sessions.
+* Scheduling local and regional sessions.
 * Providing access to Zoom rooms for regional calls and community events.
 * Setting up Slack channels and TopicBox mailing lists.
 * Adding a subcommunity to the Subcommunity registry.